21 August 2008

 The Univac was the fist computer I remember, probably from watching Art Linkletter's show on our massive black-and-white television.
 Univac was as big as a house and devoured cards punched with tiny square holes that could not be spindled, torn or mutilated.

-Like many people who will probably read this, I can remember the first personal computers.
+Unlike many people who will probably read this, I can remember the very first personal computers.
 Nobody had heard of a mouse yet because they had not yet been invented.
-Monitors were monochrome green and about six inches across.
+Like the Kaypro computer I bought, monitors were monochrome green and about six inches across.
 A floppy drive was five and a quarter inches across and a ten megabyte hard drive was a pretty big deal.
 Nobody thought it would ever be possible to fill up a 30mb drive, which was about the size of a box of cigars.
 (Chances are good you may not have ever seen one of those, either.)
 Windows had not been invented yet, and many computers used a language called CPM until IBM invented something called DOS.
 Nowadays, I spend about fourteen hours a day with my eyes and fingers glued to a device that I could not have possibly imagined would someday exist when I was only fourteen.

 One law of nature dictates that every time something new comes along something old fades away.
 It is not difficult to make a list of products and technologies that were very commonplace but have virtually disappeared.
 Do you own and use a turntable or a typewriter?